Ian MacKaye: Straight edge philosophy

 The song "Straight Edge" was written by MacKaye for his band Minor Threat and was released in 1981 on Minor Threat's self-titled EP.
-It was a song that described his personal life free of the drugs and the self-destructive idea of "sex as a conquest" which served as a part of the "sex, drugs and rock'n roll" banner originating as a rebellion in the 1960s – smoking, drinking, and drug use.
-The song came about through MacKaye witnessing his friends abusing alcohol/drugs and acting recklessly.
-He decided early on that it was not the lifestyle for him, having never fit in with it.
-MacKaye's main goal was to fight against the people around him who abused substances.
+It was a song that described his personal life free of drugs, alcohol and "sex as a conquest", though claimed he was not attempting to force the lifestyle on others.
+The song came about through MacKaye moving away from DC as a teenager, briefly to Palo Alto, California, and returning to find friends addicted to alcohol & drugs.

 His decision to abstain from substances began to influence youth culture as Minor Threat gained popularity through numerous live shows and sales of their EP.
-Although to MacKaye the song did not represent a philosophy or a movement, over time people adopted the philosophy of the song and many bands began to label themselves straight edge, founding the straight edge movement.
+Although to MacKaye the song did not represent a philosophy or a movement, over time people adopted the philosophy of the song and many bands began to label themselves "straight edge", founding the straight edge movement.
 Although straight edge is not explicitly supportive of vegetarianism, MacKaye has stated that he is a vegetarian because he regards it as a logical progression of his views.
 He follows a strict vegan diet.
 In interviews especially in his later life, MacKaye has often become annoyed with questions about being the founding father of a movement he never intended to start: